Germany's Otto family sets up new shopping centre fund

 "Despite the fragile economic and political situation, the medium-term chances for Turkey are very good," he told the paper.
 "Population trends are good, the middle class is growing.
 Therefore we will continue to invest."

-The company on Monday announced a 240 million euro deal to buy half of a Brazilian shopping centre joint venture from U.S. group DDR Corp (DDR.N).
-The joint venture owns two-thirds of listed shopping centre operator Sonae Sierra Brasil (SSBR3.SA).
+The company on Monday announced a 240 million euro deal to buy half of a Brazilian shopping centre joint venture from U.S. group DDR Corp.
+The joint venture owns two-thirds of listed shopping centre operator Sonae Sierra Brasil.